TanjimulHaqueMeet/ShiftPrime-Cipher/README.md

 ---

 ## 🔓 Decryption Algorithm

+1. Initialize an empty string called `plain`.
+2. For each number in the `cipher`:
+   - Get the corresponding digit from the key (cycled using modulo).
+   - Map this digit to a prime number.
+   - Subtract the prime number from the encrypted value.
+   - Convert the result to a character and append it to `plain`.
+3. Return the `plain` text.

+---

 1. For each number in the ciphertext:
 2. Get the corresponding digit from the key (cycle if needed).